 Is a Finance Lease Right for You?

-If you are financing glamping pods and are looking for a fixed payment which will allow you to budget into your glamping sites overall cash flow, then a financing lease may be your best option.
-(Link to Finance Blog – Not up yet).
+If you are financing glamping pods and are looking for a fixed payment that will allow you to budget into your glamping sites overall cash flow, then a financing lease may be your best option.
 If you are also unsure of whether owning your glamping pods after the agreed term is what you want, then this type of financing will allow you to continue to rent.

 Hire Purchase Financing